Things You'll Need

-Remove the top roller from the doors, as you won't need them since the door will swing open instead of sliding on the track.
+Remove the top roller from the doors.
+You won't need them going forward since the door will swing open instead of sliding on the track.
 Leave the top and bottom pins that hold the door into the brackets at the outer edges of the door.
 This is how you will keep the door in place once you are done with the modifications.

 Place the bifold doors on a flat surface with the back side facing up.
 Place a level across both parts of the door to ensure it's flat.

 Position a mending plate 3 inches from the top of the door so the plate is placed evenly on either side of the crack where the door folds.

 Step 5: Drill holes for screws

 Drill through the screw holes on the mending plate to make pilot holes.

 Step 6: Add screws

 Place screws in the holes and secure them with a drill to hold the mending plate in place.
 Install two additional mending plates, one in the middle and one about 3 inches from the bottom of the door.
 The three mending plates hold the door straight securely from top to bottom.